zaza0209/GEERL/rebuttal.md

     - The convergence criteria in our method are as follows: the algorithm is considered to have converged when the predicted responses from two consecutive fitted models have a relative difference smaller than $10^{-5}$, or when the maximum number of iterations (100) is reached.
 These criteria ensure both accuracy and computational feasibility during optimization.

     - We will include this detail in the revised manuscript to provide clarity on this aspect of the method.

+* Why was a uniform behavior policy used?
+This seems like an easier setting and a little unrealistic.
+    - Thank you for your feedback and for questioning the choice of a uniform behavior policy.
+    - A uniform behavior policy ensures that the data is generated from a balanced distribution of actions, which can lead to more accurate estimation of the Q-function and optimal policy.
+This is particularly important in offline RL settings where the behavior policy is fixed and cannot be altered.

 ### Additional Comments: